 Assignment

 Climate change is a pressing concern, and one of the ways to address it is to implement sustainable energy projects, such as carbon capture and storage, wind parks, solar parks, and heat pumps.
 An important success factor of these projects is the public acceptance of and support for these technologies.
-Unfortunately due to some (actual or perceived) negative aspects of the technology or those managing it, citizens living nearby or being involved in the project often object against the project, leading to a lower successfulness of the project.
+Unfortunately, due to some (actual or perceived) negative aspects of the technology or those managing it, citizens living nearby or being involved in the project often object to the project, leading to a lower success rate of the project.
 It is therefore important to understand what exactly causes people to protest a sustainable energy project, and what leads to higher acceptance, such that managers of such projects can improve their projects and their communication about it.

 KEYWORDS